Bruce Dickinson discography

-Bruce Dickinson, a British heavy metal singer, has released six studio albums, two live albums, one compilation, ten singles, three video albums, fourteen music videos, and one box set.
+Bruce Dickinson, a British heavy metal singer, has released seven studio albums, two live albums, one compilation, ten singles, three video albums, fourteen music videos, and one box set.
 In 1979, after playing in local groups, Dickinson joined hard rock band Samson.
 He departed after two years to become Iron Maiden's lead vocalist.
 His debut with this band is considered a "masterpiece", which was followed with a series of top-ten releases.
 In 1989, while Iron Maiden were taking a year off, Dickinson and former Gillan guitarist, Janick Gers, composed a song for a film soundtrack.
 His solo debut, Tattooed Millionaire (1990), was an effort that favoured a hard rock/pop metal approach, different from what fans assumed would be an aggressive, Iron Maiden-like album.
 Four songs—the title track, "Dive!
 Dive!
 Dive!", "Born in '58", and a cover version of David Bowie's "All the Young Dudes"—were released as singles.
 Dickinson returned to Iron Maiden, accompanied by Gers as the new guitarist, and the project went on hiatus.
 Dive!
 Dive!
 Live! was a live video recorded from a concert in Los Angeles, California, in August 1990, and released in July 1991.

 After a farewell tour in 1993, Dickinson left Iron Maiden and started working on a second album with Tribe of Gypsies guitarist and band leader, Roy Z. In June 1994, he released Balls to Picasso, which reached the top 30 in several countries.
 Allmusic deemed the album "somewhat of a disappointment" which failed to "come up with anything truly groundbreaking", except for "Tears of the Dragon", which was released as a single, along with "Shoot All the Clowns".
 Roy Z departed to continue with his work and Dickinson recruited new members, with whom he released the double-disc live performance, Alive in Studio A. The third album, Skunkworks, was released in 1996, marking a "highly approved stylistic shift".
 The single "Back from the Edge" was released to promote this effort.
 A live video and an EP were recorded from a concert in Spain, and released in Japan, as Skunkworks Live.